Jackson County judge throws out entrapment argument in Gov. Whitmer kidnap plot case

 The defendants are among 14 men charged in state and federal courts of targeting the governor because they disagreed with her early COVID-19 mandates.

 Wilson seemed to hint Monday at how he was leaning.
-From the bench, said he questioned whether many of the defense questions were relevant to their entrapment argument.
+From the bench, he // said he questioned whether many of the defense questions were relevant to their entrapment argument.

 Defense lawyers sought to portray the 34-year-old paid informant — who went by just Dan and Thor — who testified Monday as someone to whom the defendants were friends with, looked up to and helped organize the group.

-Assistant Attorney General Sunita Doddamani added that no government agent or informant pressured or coerced anybody, and the defendants intended to commit acts of violence even before they met the informant.
+Assistant Attorney General Sunita Doddamani added during Monday's hearing that no government agent or informant pressured or coerced anybody, and the defendants intended to commit acts of violence even before they met the informant.

+Kareem Johnson, Musico's lawyer, tried to show that Dan had a role in bringing Adam Fox, the alleged ringleader of the plot and a federal defendant, into their secure Wire app chat during the hearing.

+However, Wilson said the defendants, particularly Morrison and Musico, had a clear desire to connect with Fox to start the boogaloo.

 Still, while the entrapment argument didn't pass legal muster, it's possible that if the case goes to trial, the defense will continue to argue that government agents and informants did more than report what they saw and had a hand in making it happen.